arjanfrans/mario-game/README.md

 ### Development setup

 1. Install Java JDK.
-2   Install the Android SDK.
+2   Install the Android SDK and setup an Android platform.
 2. Install Gradle.
 3. (I only tried this with IntelliJ Community Edition) Import the project into IntelliJ.
 Setup the project with the default settings.